sourabhkatti/dfc/README.md

 In the future we plan to handle this more elegantly, but this is the current state.

+### `ARG` line modifications

+For each `ARG` line in the Dockerfile, `dfc` checks if the ARG is used as a base image in a subsequent `FROM` line.
+If it is, and the ARG has a default value that appears to be a base image, then `dfc` will modify the default value to use a Chainguard Image instead.

 ## Special considerations

 ### Busybox command syntax